 C. difficile is a bacteria that is commonly found in the human digestive system.
-In healthy people, the bacteria does not cause any harm as it is kept from multiplying to harmful levels by other gut bacteria.
+In healthy people, the bacteria does not cause any harm.
 However, the use of antibiotics can kill the gut bacteria that keeps C. difficile supressed, causing it to multiply to toxic levels.
 This can lead to a range of symptoms, such as diarrhoea, fever, swelling of the small intestine, sepsis and, in some cases, death.

-RAND Europe has been commissioned by Ferring Pharmaceuticals to undertake an independent study that aims to identify and characterise the challenges in the care pathway for patients with C. difficile infection and consider key areas for improvement in the care patients receive.
-The main focus is on learning from a range of countries including, but not confined to UK, Italy, France, Australia and Canada.
-The project will include:
+RAND Europe was commissioned by Ferring Pharmaceuticals to undertake an independent study that aimed to identify and characterise the challenges in the care pathway for patients with C. difficile infection and consider key areas for improvement in the care patients receive.
+The main focus was on learning from a range of countries, including the UK, Italy, France, Australia and Canada.
+The project included: